amcquade/fresh_script/README.md

 ### Prerequisites

 This project uses Python3.

 You will need to setup a Spotify developer account and register your app and obtain the following information:
 * client id
 * client secret
 * your spotify username
 * playlist id of the playlist you want to add the tracks to
 * the url you want to redirect to for authentication, i.e. http://google.com/
-  * this must be added under your app settings > `Redirect URIs`
+  * this must be added under your app settings > Redirect URIs

 You will also need to setup a reddit instance with praw.
-[Heres](https://pythonforengineers.com/build-a-reddit-bot-part-1/) a useful guide I used to do this.
+[Here's](https://pythonforengineers.com/build-a-reddit-bot-part-1/) a useful guide I used to do this.

-### Setup
+### Setup your Credentials

 To set up your credentials, create a new file called `credentials.json` in the root of the project with the following contents: